 General Privacy Information

 Groundswell are committed to keeping your data safe and being transparent about how it is being used.
 Below outlines our general privacy information outlining your rights, our data protection lead, purposes for processing data and how we protect your data.
-Below we also have detailed privacy information for our HHPA clients; volunteers; employees; donors, fundraisers & supporters; and job candidates.
+At the bottom of the page we also have detailed privacy information for our HHPA clients; volunteers; employees; donors, fundraisers & supporters; and job candidates.

 Your data, your rights